TinyPedal/TinyPedal/docs/customization.md

 `Penalties` column is total penalties received in race.
 Non-race penalties are not recorded.

-`Races` column is total races completed.
+`Finishes` column is total races completed.

 `Wins` column is total races won.